nequalszero/CacheDataStructure/README.md

 * `#getNode(value)`

   Accepts a value or a node.
 Retrieves the node from the hash matching the given value.
-Returns null if no key matches key created for the value provided.
+Returns null if no key matches the key created for the value provided.

 * `#has(value)`